 As we left, several of the group members passed me because I was going too slow.
 I nearly stalled out going up a hill and caused a crash, so that was fun.
 I really didn’t think I was going to make it up the hill, but I did.
 And I almost hit a chicken that scurried out in the road!
 ATVing was a bit of a challenge for me.

-With a few rest stops and all dusty roads we reached the lake.
+With a few rest stops and dusty roads we reached the lake.
 It was serene and peaceful.
 Frogs croaked from the edge of the water and birds with their bottoms up splashed while trying to catch a snack.
-There was even a litter of piglets sticking their snouts in the mud along side their mom.
+There was even a litter of piglets sticking their snouts in the mud alongside their mom.

 All in all the trip was amazing!
-I saw the Maras Salt Mines, which was the one thing I really wanted to see, the landscape was out of this world, and I didn’t even get a sunburn.
+I saw the Maras Salt Mines (which was the highlight of ATVing in the Sacred Valley for me!), the landscape was out of this world, and I didn’t even get a sunburn.
 I wish I had known beforehand that Morays was only an option and not guaranteed.
 If this is a sight you want to see I would discuss the tour with them and make it clear that you want to see this sight.

 Things to know before ATVing in the Sacred Valley:

-- The fee to get into the Salt Mines is not included in the cost of the tour.
-At the time of my visit is as 10 soles.
+- The fee for the Salt Mines is not included in the cost of the tour.
+At the time of my visit is 10 soles.
 The same goes for the Morays archeological site, which costs 70 soles, but you can also use that ticket to get into other sites in the Sacred Valley and near Cusco.

 - Bring lots of sunscreen, snacks, plenty of water, sunglasses and a buff or bandana. (for the dust)